 3. Create a Front End WordPress Document Library

 Now comes the fun part, as this is where your document library really comes to life!
-We're going to use the Posts Table Pro WordPress table plugin to list the documents in a neat table layout with all the information you added, plus search box and filters.
+The Document Library Pro plugin lists the documents in a neat table layout with all the information you added, plus search box and filters.

 How to Display Custom Fields and Taxonomies

-As you'll have noticed in the shortcode example above, you need to add a bit of extra syntax to show custom fields and taxonomies in the document library.
+As you may have noticed in the previous section, you need to add a bit of extra syntax to show custom fields and taxonomies in the document library.
+This is needed whether you’re showing them as columns or filter dropdowns.
 Here are some notes to help you with this:

 - Custom fields – You can add each custom field as a separate column in the document library.
 Add

 cf:before the Custom Field Name to tell the document library plugin that it’s a custom field.
-For example, if your custom field is called 'download_link' then you need to add it as ‘cf:download_link'.
-To check the Custom Field Name, go to Pods > Edit Posts > [click on your Document Library custom post type] > Manage Fields > [click on the custom field].
+For example, if your custom field is called ‘reference’ then you need to add it as ‘cf:reference’.

 - Taxonomies – You can add each custom taxonomy as a separate column, or as filter dropdowns at the top of the document library.
 Add

-tax:before the taxonomy name, for example ‘tax:document_category'.
+tax:before the taxonomy name, for example ‘tax:document_year’.
 The name of the taxonomy is the same as the Singular Label you added when you created the taxonomy back in Step 1.
-If you added the Singular Label as multiple words (e.g. ‘Document Category') then the taxonomy name will use this with an underscore (NOT a hyphen) in between.
-You can check the Singular Label by going to Pods > Edit Posts > [click on your taxonomy] > Labels.
+If you added the Singular Label as multiple words (e.g. ‘Document Year’) then the taxonomy name will generally use this with an underscore (NOT a hyphen) in between.

 Now, view the page you just created.
-The first draft of your WordPress document library will look something like this:
+It will look something like this:

-As you can see, the documents are listed in a neat table view with all the columns I added to the shortcode.
+In our example, the documents are listed in a neat table view with all the columns we added to the shortcode.
 There are filter dropdowns above the table so that people can quickly find the documents they want.
 There’s also a keyword search box.
 Users can click on a category to view documents from that category only.
 They can click on the Download link or button to access the file.
-Neat!
+Presto!

-If any information is missing, then there’s probably an error in the shortcode or you’ve used the wrong name for your post type, custom fields or taxonomies.
-Check these and refer to the documentation until it’s working.
+If any information is missing, then there’s probably an error in the ‘shortcode’ or you’ve used the wrong name for your post type, custom fields or taxonomies.
+Check these, and refer the documentation until it’s working perfectly!

-However, the Posts Table Pro table plugin is much more powerful than that.
-There are dozens more options that you can use to fine-tune the document library.
+However, the Document Library Pro plugin is much more powerful than that.
+There are many more options that you can use to fine-tune the document library.
 Here are some that you might find useful, with links to the relevant parts of the documentation.

 - Show or hide different elements – There are lots of options to show, hide or move the sections above and below the document library, such as the search box and pagination buttons.
-I recommend removing any elements that aren’t crucial.
-For example, if you've added filters above the list of documents then you can make it look tidier by hiding the page length option.
+We recommend removing any elements that aren’t crucial.
+This ensures a clean look and feel, drawing the user’s attention to the most important details.